619-vishal/typescript/README.md

 # typescript
-This repository contains all the typescrpit practice I have done till date.
+This repository contains all the typescript programming related practice I have done till date.